Resources for Christian Education

 • Pentecost is when we see the disciples put into action everything they had learned from and experienced with Jesus:

-• They spent time praying together like Jesus taught them
+• We see that they spend time praying together like Jesus taught them

-• Then they received God's Holy spirit like Jesus taught them
+• Then we see them receive God's Holy spirit like Jesus taught them

-• To the crowds, they then shared the same good news that Jesus taught them
+• To the crowds, they then shared the same good news that Jesus had taught to them as disciples

-• The disciples had become the teacher for others, just like Jesus had been their teacher!
+• In other words, in today’s story, we see the disciples become the teachers for others, just like Jesus had been their teacher!

 SHARE the Good News (a.k.a.
 The Destination)